barumau/pandunia/polski/polski-pandunia.md

 być podobnym, być jak - be sam
 być przeciw - kontra
 być umiejscowionym (być ulokowanym, stać) - be loka
-być wezwanym, być wzywanym, być nazwanym, być nazywanym - nama
+być wezwanym, być wzywanym, być nazwanym, być nazywanym - be name
 być widzianym - be vide
 być wycentrowanym, być w środku - jungu
 bóbr - kastor